michelrandahl/cv/README.md

 Especially my time at Criipto expanded my security awareness:
 - Ensuring that all my computers are encrypted and maintaining a rigorous weekly system update routine for all devices to ensure optimal security
 - Awareness of [OWASP Top Ten](https://owasp.org/www-project-top-ten/) security risks and their relevance in software development
+- Experience identifying and mitigating security vulnerabilities by analyzing CVE reports, implementing recommended fixes through dependency updates, and validating changes through testing

 **- Development environment**
 - Strong preference for Linux, which I have been using as my daily driver for the past 10 years.
-Currently running [NixOs](https://nixos.org/), which I enjoy for its declarative nature, easy package/system update rollbacks, reliable package management, and reproducible development environments
+Currently running [NixOs](https://nixos.org/), which I enjoy for its declarative nature, easy package/system rollbacks, reliable package management, and reproducible development environments through [nix flakes](https://nixos.wiki/wiki/Flakes)
 - Extensive experience with terminal-based tools, favoring such tools for their simplicity, reliability, efficiency, and ease of automation through shell scripting
-- Proficient with Git, which I have used almost on a daily basis for the past many years, for collaborative projects as well as solo and hobby projects
+- Proficient with Git and GitHub, which I have used almost on a daily basis for the past many years, for collaborative projects as well as solo and hobby projects

 ## Speaking and Writing
 Native Danish and proficient in English

 ## Beyond Code
 - Playing music, especially Synthesizers, Samplers and Eurorack
 - DIY Electronics.
-I have assembled and soldered 20+ different Eurorack DIY kits and designed and built my own rack system to hold and power the modules.
-I also generally like fixing things in my home instead of discarding the moment something stops working.
-Since childhood I have enjoyed disassembling and investigating electronics, although it is only recently that I have started to understand things and gained some intuition about it
+I have assembled and soldered and sometimes programmed 20+ different Eurorack DIY kits and PCBs with self sourced components, furthermore have I designed and built my own rack system to hold and power the modules.
+I also generally like fixing things in my home instead of discarding items the moment something stops working.
+Since childhood I have enjoyed disassembling and investigating electronics, although it is only recently that I have started to understand things and gain some intuition about it
 - Nature.
 I enjoy being out in nature, whether it be working on my laptop outdoors, or taking long walks or going for running in the forest or kayaking on the lakes